Our People

 • Sarah grew up in Anchorage, Alaska, as the child of two teachers.
 As an adult, she earned her B.A. degree in French from WWU, and then went on to get a masters in Teaching from WSU Tri-Cities.

-Last summer she and her family moved back to Bellingham to be closer to family.
-Since then she has been working part-time for WWU as a field supervisor with student teachers.
+After living in several states and working as a classroom teacher, instructional coach, and director of a nonprofit, Sarah and her family moved back to Bellingham to be closer to family in 2023.
+She worked for WWU and currently serves as Associate Dean at Northwest Indian College.
 She and her husband and son live in Gate 13 in Sudden Valley with their two Goldendoodles, Ellie and Griffey.
 Sarah is an avid reader and active Libby user, and loves to travel and garden.

 Meet the Committees